nrichards/Qun-mk2/README.md

 Note lower and upper limit will limit the range of note.
 When the sequencer received a note that is out of the range, it will shift octave to fit within the range.
 It is useful to prevent to go too high note with randomization.
 It's also will do automated chord inversion.

 ### Running multiple sequence patterns
-You can run multiple sequeence patterns at the same time, up to 3 patterns by setting "2nd pattern" (Long press button 2) or/and "3rd pattern" (Long press button 3), or using the shortcut shown below.
+You can run multiple sequence patterns at the same time -- up to 3 patterns -- by setting "2nd pattern" (Long press button 2) or/and "3rd pattern" (Long press button 3), or using the shortcut shown below.

 Button | Function
 ------------ | -------------
 2 in SEQ CFG sub-mode | Long press for 2nd pattern
 3 in SEQ CFG sub-mode | Long press for 3rd pattern
 SEQ PLAY + B[1-8] (Primary pattern) + B[1-8] (2nd pattern) in any sub-mode | This is a shortcut to select parallel pattern select.
-If you press another button while you keep pressing the primary pattern button, then it will be for the 3rd pattern(If you release the primary pattern button, it will become **Pattern chaining**).
+If you press another button while you keep pressing the primary pattern button, then it will be for the 3rd pattern (If you release the primary pattern button, it will become **Pattern chaining**).
 Assign the same pattern one more time to erase the assignment.
 Only normal parallel pattern ("R0") can be selected.

 The status is shown like this: